With this quick yeast rolls recipe, you can have yeast dinner rolls ready in one hour! These easy dinner rolls are buttery, fluffy, and so wonderful!

 - Shape dough balls: Remove risen dough from the bowl and shape into 20 equal sized rolls.
 Place into the prepared dish.
 (I like to gently form mine into a rectangle and cut into 20 squares then gently tug and tuck the sides of each square to form a ball.)
 Make sure you handle the dough gently and do not over work it or you'll end up with tough rolls.

-- Bake the rolls: Bake in the preheated oven for 15 minutes, until golden.
+- Bake the rolls: Bake in the preheated oven for 20 to 25 minutes, until golden brown.
+The internal temperature should be at least 190°F.

-- Brush tops with additional butter: Remove the baked rolls from the oven and brush immediately with melted butter.
+- Top with additional butter: Remove the baked rolls from the oven and top immediately with melted butter.
 (I like to use salted butter for this.)